Containers

 Automates updates

-By automating the process of updating Docker containers and gracefully shut down the running version of containers, Watchtower can save time and effort and help keep your containers up-to-date and secure.
+This process essentially creates a way to have automated updates of your containers.
+The process of updating Docker containers and gracefully shutting down the running version of containers is handled by Watchtower.
+This saves tons of time and effort and helps keep your containers up-to-date and secure.

 Watchtower is an excellent tool for teams that manage many Docker containers or containerized app or have a complex deployment with multiple containers and pulling images with the latest version during the update process.